 The Budget Agreement 2013 Tax Measures Implementation Act (Wet uitwerking fiscale maatregelen Begrotingsakkoord 2013) came into effect in 2012.
-One of the measures is that employers must pay a one-off 'crisis levy' of 16% of the salary from current employment (including any bonuses) that they paid their employees during 2012, insofar such wages exceeded € 150,000.
+The ‘one-off’ crisis levy has been repeated, meaning that employers must again pay a levy of 16% of the salary from current employment (including any bonuses) that they paid their employees during 2013, insofar as such salary exceeded € 150,000.
 Eneco is applying the interpretation of the Dutch Accounting Standards Board that the crisis levy is not part of the directors’ remuneration as it does not include an element of remuneration.
-The crisis levy for the directors charged to the result in 2012 was € 0.12 million.
+The crisis levy for the directors charged to the result in 2013 was € 0.18 million.

 Total remuneration was as follows: